-In a giant pot of speculation, research and human behaviour, conversations regarding the future of the built and unbuilt environment abound, and expert viewpoints are varied.
+In a giant pot of speculation, research and human behaviour, conversations regarding the future of the built and unbuilt environment abound, and expert viewpoints about future spaces are varied.

 To some, the future of workplaces seems questionable, and yet across London, some of the city’s largest projects are under construction.
 According to a recent survey by Deloitte, office space of over 15 million square feet is about to be birthed.
 This sentiment, perhaps fuelled by vaccine-optimism, saw more planning applications for the City of London in November than it did the previous year – pre-pandemic.

 And so the dialogue ranges across an uncertain spectrum.
 From the death of the office, to how our meanwhile spaces will change our future spaces, history, which proves that cities are made to survive, also insists on being heard.

 The Death of the Office: Phraseology or Truth?

 Apocalyptic-type scenes in cities all over the world make the death of the office a plausible conversation.
 Add to this, even further research by Deloitte, which states that up to 72% of UK employees would prefer to work remotely in the future.

 Evidence for this view is underscored by giants like Google which has extended its work-from-home policy until July, while Morgan Stanley predicts that by 2030, the number of people working remotely will have doubled.

 And with the current commercial letting market in London currently reflecting all of this, memories of post-war office conversions into low-cost housing solutions are on one end of the continuum, while optimistic visionaries operating at the luxury end of the market, are eyeing glass towers through fresh eyes.